lu4nm3/scala-lessons/src/main/scala/_0_basics/lesson0_3_collections.md

 res13: List[Int] = List(2, 4, 6)
 ```

-Java 8 improved things a bit with the new streams API which has a `map` method, however syntactically, things are not as
+Java 8 improved things a bit with the new streams API which has a `map` method.
+Syntactically, however, things are not
-concise as Scala:
+as concise as Scala:

 ```java
 import java.util.List;